-If a worker discovers a fire on the project, and it is small enough to grab a nearby fire extinguisher and put it out without putting themselves in harms way or other workers in danger then (Put it out!!) if this will not work, by all means call 911.
+If a worker discovers a fire on the project, and it is small enough to grab a nearby fire extinguisher and put it out without putting themselves in harms way or other workers in danger then (Put it out!!) if this will not work, CALL 911.